 - If you have ever had an allergic reaction to a medicine.

-- Before you take proguanil, read the manufacturer's printed information leaflet from inside the pack.
+- Before you take proguanil with atovaquone, read the manufacturer's printed information leaflet from inside the pack.
 The leaflet will give you more information about the tablets and a full list of side-effects which you may experience from taking them.

-- Take the tablets with a snack or just after a meal, and try to take your doses at about the same time of day, each day.
-The tablets can be crushed and mixed into milk, jam or honey to make them easier for children to swallow.
+- Where possible, take the tablets with a snack or a milky drink and try to take your doses at about the same time of day, each day.
+The tablets are best swallowed whole, but for children who have problems swallowing tablets, Malarone® Paediatric tablets can be crushed and mixed into soft food or a milky drink if needed.

 - If you forget to take a dose, take it as soon as you remember.
 If you do not remember until the following day, skip the missed dose.
 Do not take two doses together to make up for a forgotten dose.
-You should complete the course of tablets, unless you are told otherwise by a doctor.
-Make sure you continue to take the tablets for four weeks after your visit.
+You should complete the course of tablets unless you are told otherwise by a doctor.
+Make sure you continue to take the tablets for seven days after your visit has finished.

 Getting the most from your treatment

 - These tablets will help prevent you from getting malaria, but it is also important that you take the following precautions against being bitten by mosquitoes:

 - Cover up bare areas of your arms and legs with long-sleeved, loose-fitting clothing, long trousers and socks.
 This is especially important if you are outside after sunset, as this is when mosquitoes feed.